Home / News / Supporting independent living at Furlong Close

 Furlong Close independent living

-The former residential care home, which was saved from closure in July after a two-year campaign by families of the residents, has been repurposed to provide supported living in bungalows for 30 residents with complex needs.
+The former residential care home, which was saved from closure after a two-year campaign by families of the residents, has been repurposed to provide supported living in bungalows for 30 residents with complex needs.

 The campus style layout of the site allows for independent living with support available whenever it may be needed from the Agincare Enable support team.